bksharma1729/COVID-19_Outcomes_by_Vaccination_Status_-_Historical-Analysis/README.md

 COVID-19 Outcomes by Vaccination Status – Historical Analysis

-***Overview***
+📌 Project Overview

-This project analyzes COVID-19 cases, hospitalizations, and deaths based on vaccination status:
+This project analyzes how COVID-19 cases, hospitalizations, and deaths differ based on vaccination status over time.

+The main objective is to evaluate the effectiveness of vaccination — including booster doses — in reducing infection severity and mortality risk.

+The analysis is based on weekly COVID-19 data categorized into:

 Unvaccinated